 Important: You cannot get TPS as a derivative because your parent or child has it.

 Now that you know what TPS is in the USA it is very likely that you will need help in the process or have questions.
-You have a free consultation at your service where our expert TPS lawyers will assist you on your specific case.
+You have a personalized consultation at your service where our expert TPS lawyers will assist you on your specific case.